 Already altered dogs and puppies:

-$25.00 Adoption fee (includes DA2PP and Bordatella vaccines, deworming, and microchip), plus $12.00 for rabies vaccine voucher, and licensing fee (see fees below).
+$35.00 Adoption fee (includes DA2PP, Bordatella, and Rabies vaccinations, deworming, and microchip including registration), and licensing fee (see fees below).

 Not yet altered dogs and puppies:

-$25.00 Adoption fee (includes DA2PP and Bordatella vaccines, deworming, and microchip), $15.00 for rabies vaccine, licensing fee (see below) plus one of the following for spay/neuter surgery:
+$35.00 Adoption fee (includes DA2PP, Bordatella, and Rabies vaccinations, deworming, and microchip including registration), licensing fee (see below), plus one of the following for spay/neuter surgery:

-Licensing fees for dogs and puppies (over four months old):
+Licensing fees for dogs and puppies (over three months of age):

 City of Livermore residents: $5.50